Release Management Guide#

 Upload binary release artifacts to Artifactory

-A committer must upload the binary release artifacts to Artifactory:
+A committer must upload the binary release artifacts to Artifactory and create the GitHub Release:

 Update website